|

 Write Out The Date Clearly

 The date line is at the top of each check.
 That area is for the date.
 You must include the month, day, and year.
-You should make sure that you put the current date.
-An example of how the date would look is 8/26/22.
+You should put the current date.
+An example of how the date would look is 10/26/23.

-If you would like your check to have a more personalized feel, you are equally permitted to write in a Month, Day, and Year format.
+If you want your check to have a more personalized feel, you are equally permitted to write in a Month, Day, and Year format.
 This means that, unlike the former, you’ll have an opportunity to inscribe the month’s alphabet.
-An example of this would be “August 26, 2022.”
+An example of this would be “October 26, 2023.”

-Writing a date on your check in any of these formats is important because it will not be valid without it.
-So, the next time you have to fill out a check, don’t be in such a hurry that you neglect this essential step.
+Writing a date on your check in any of these formats is crucial because it will not be valid without it.
+So, the next time you have to fill out a check, take your time with this essential step.

 Write The Name Of The Recipient

 You will see an area that says pay to the order.
 In this section, you must write out the payee’s name.
 Make sure you use the person’s official name.
 Nicknames or other things should not be written on a check at all.
-That will make the check invalid, and the bank teller will not cash it.
+That will invalidate the check, and the bank teller will not cash it.

 If you have to write a check for a business, contact the business to see who you need to make your check out.
-With some companies, you can write the owner’s name on the check.
+You can write the owner’s name on the check with some companies.
 While for others, you will have to write it out to the company.

-Always address the recipient’s name properly and let your writing be legible.
+Always address the recipient’s name correctly and let your writing be legible.

 Write The Amount of Money In Numbers